Dixith1196/THE-HUNT/README.md

 ## Users must create an account
 As a developer, locking out users is much simpler until an entry in the user database has been solidified.
 But that's almost skillful from the consumer view point.

-## Application design must be same as the responsive web design.
+## Application design must be same as the responsive web design
 Although responsive design is similar to mobile app design, there is a significant difference in developing apps for any device versus stand alone.
 For mobile devices, consumers anticipate certain interaction patterns and elements of the graphical user interface.

-## Symbols can be easily understand by the users.
+## Symbols can be easily understand by the users
 Symbols are attractive and can be visually attractive to convey information.
 The results will help to analyze clearly which symbol can be considered most effective in communicating the action that we wish the users to accomplish.